anuragrtxcr7/Marketplace/README.md

 - Page load time measures how long it takes for the contents of a website to show up in the user’s browser.
 The loading process of a website will consist of multiple milestones, for example starting to show text or displaying a hero image.

 - For this website I measured the Page Load time after deploying this website and measured its data from Google’s Page speed insights.
+- My First Contentful and largest Contentful Paint came out to be 0.8s
+- My Total Blocking time was 0 sec
+- My speed index was 1.2 sec

 - The page load time of website depends on the Server Response time, download Sizes and Rendering Times.
 I did certain optimizations to decrease the load time of my applications some of them being: -

 # Optimisations